Thati0103/Judgement-Detection/README.md

 ## 📊 Dataset Structure

 ### Required Data
+Note: Due to GitHub's file size limitations, the complete dataset is provided as data.zip in the repository.
+Extract it before running the code.
-Download all data from the provided Google Drive folder.
+Download all data from the provided Google Drive folder, or use the included data.zip file.
 The data should be organized as:
 ```
 data/
 ├── dataset_detection/